Work set for A585 - but only at night

 It is due to start on February 19 and is scheduled to take seven weeks, culminating in a finish date of April 10, with the work being carried out from 8pm until 6am, with full closure involved.

-The area of the road affected will be the A585’s junction 3, leading to Greenhalgh and Thistleton, and Windy Harbour.

-In a latter to residents in the vicinity, Highways England stated: “The work will be carried out overnight to minimise disruption during the day.
+In a letter to residents in the vicinity, Highways England stated: “The work will be carried out overnight to minimise disruption during the day.
 Noise levels will be kept to a minimum.

 “However, plant and machinery will be required on site for excavation and reinstatement work and access will be maintained for local residents and the emergency services.”